jackdemarinis/CSC212_sick_project/README.md

 ### Expected Outcomes

-By the end of this project, a picture with a red object will be able to detect and dispaly the convex hull of the red object.
-A GUI was mode to display the results.
+At the conclusion of this project, we will have working code that can find the convex hull of a set of points and store them into a vector.
+Using this vector, we can implement different functions that provide real world scenarios to display the uses of a convex hull.
+Our code will take the red points in a picture and find the convex hull of that shape, than displaying the convex hull over the original picture.